 Don’t get distracted by the first offer you get.

-Schedule the interviews at the companies you’re most excited about last -- your interviewing skills will continue to improve along and you don’t want to squander the best opportunities while you’re getting warmed up.
+Schedule the interviews at the companies you’re most excited about last -- your sales interviewing skills will continue to improve along and you don’t want to squander the best opportunities while you’re getting warmed up.

 Trust your gut after the interview process.